Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 as ``wlanX`` (X is a number).
 Dependent on the selected interface you will get other configuration options:

-**Configure an Ethernet Interface**
+* **Configure an Ethernet Interface:**

   After selecting an Ethernet interface, choose between DHCP or static IP configuration and press the *Connect* button.

-**Configure a WIFI Interface**
+* **Configure a WIFI Interface:**

   After selecting a WIFI interface press the *Scan* button to scan for access points.
 It will take some time to get the scan results.

   Select the desired access point and enter the secret and select between DHCP or static IP address.
 After that press *Connect*.
   `Supported USB WIFI dongles <https://www.tinkerforge.com/en/shop/accessories/red-brick.html>`__ can be found in our shop.

 .. _red_brick_brick_settings_brickd:

+Brick Daemon
+""""""""""""

-In the **Brick Daemon section** of this tab you can configure settings related to the local Brick Daemon.
+In the Brick Daemon section of this tab you can configure settings related to the local Brick Daemon.

 .. image:: /Images/Screenshots/brickv_red_tab_settings_brickd.jpg